Seshtholeti/shoplane/README.md

 import { S3Client, GetObjectCommand } from "@aws-sdk/client-s3";
 import { ConnectClient, SearchContactsCommand } from "@aws-sdk/client-connect";
-import * as csv from "csv-parser"; // Import csv-parser for parsing the CSV file import { Readable } from "stream"; // Import Readable from stream module to work with S3 objects
+import csvParser from "csv-parser"; // Correctly import csv-parser import { Readable } from "stream"; // Import Readable from stream module to work with S3 objects

 const connect = new ConnectClient({